ajbatac/spotback/README.md

 ## Troubleshooting

+- **Error: `403 Forbidden` after logging in / User is `null` but Playlists load**: This is the most critical issue for new setups.
+By default, your Spotify app is in **Development Mode**.
+This means only users you have explicitly added to the allowlist can properly authenticate.
+  - **Solution**: Go to your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard), select your application, and go to the "Users and Access" tab.
+Click "Add New User" and add the email address and name for every person who needs to use the app.
+They will then be able to log in and grant the correct permissions.

 - **Error: `INVALID_CLIENT: Invalid redirect URI`**: This is the most common error.
 Double-check that the `NEXT_PUBLIC_APP_URL` in your `.env` file (or build environment) exactly matches one of the Redirect URIs you've configured in the Spotify Developer Dashboard.
 The full URI must be `http://your-url/api/auth/callback/spotify`.

 - **401 Unauthorized / Session Expired**: Spotify access tokens expire after one hour.
 The application currently requires you to log out and log back in to get a new one.

 - **Docker Build Fails**: Ensure Docker is running and that you have sufficient permissions to run Docker commands.

 - **Favicon Errors**: The application uses `src/app/icon.tsx` to generate the favicon, which is the recommended method for the Next.js App Router.
 If you see conflicts, ensure you do not have a `favicon.ico` file in the `public/` or `src/app/` directories.
 ```